 Grip Flat Core, ~1g.

-First rubber-based RC of the entire HMS series, and it does not disappoint.
+The first rubber-based RC of the entire HMS series, and it does not disappoint.

-Very good speed and high level of controllability, ideal for stadiums where the Tornado Ridge is not as pronounced, or slippery (BB-10 Attack Type, B-09 Burst Standard Type).
+Grip Flat Core has very good speed and high level of controllability, ideal for stadiums where the Tornado Ridge is not as pronounced, or slippery (BB-10 Attack Type, B-09 Burst Standard Type).

 An essential piece for Attack type enthusiasts because of its speed and traction, while also being easier to find than the "Ultimate Version" alternative RC.

 See the Running Core Variations page for insight into Grip Flat Core vs. Grip Flat Core (Ultimate Version).

 RC: Grip Flat Core

 Game Plan: A well-known top tier competitive combo, Grip Flat Core allows for Attack oriented ARs to achieve the needed speed and grip to the stadium that allows them to land massive hits on opposing Beyblades.
 Just like any Attack type, your game plan should be to flower pattern the combo with your preferred launching style (Slide/Catapult, or Bank) and knock the other Beyblade out of the stadium completely.